 This famous statement of Benjamin Franklin in 1789 is very much as relevant today as it was in the 18th century.
 Although there are no longer “death taxes” in Australia, that is not to say that assets in an estate are not taxed or will attract certain percentages of taxation in certain circumstances.
-Estate administration lawyer Debbie Sage discusses some of these issues.
+Estate Administration Senior Associate Debbie Sage discusses some of these issues.

 Many people believe that after they die, their property will pass to whomever they have left it to in their Will and that there will not be any significant taxation issues involved.
 We no longer have death taxes in Australia, do we?
 Nothing could be further from the truth!

 Whilst it is true that real property owned by a person who dies which was occupied as their principal place of residence will not attract any capital gains tax, there are certain preconditions and time limits which apply to the exemption of this tax.
 Sometimes these issues can get fairly murky when an elderly person is placed into a nursing home or into care which leaves their former principal place of residence vacant or alternatively, rented out to tenants.
 If there is a significant delay between the date a person dies and the finalisation of the estate, you could also run into problems with the Australian Tax Office (ATO) in relation to claiming an exemption from capital gains tax and other concessions which are available to a deceased estate and the beneficiaries.